rantonels/starless/README.md

 ## Textures

 My textures are too heavy to put on Github.
-To use the program, you need to create a `textures` folder and put a `bgedit.png` texture for the sky (a skysphere, x = lon, y = lat) and an `adisk.jpg` for the accretion disk.
+To use them in the program, you need to create a `textures` folder and put a `bgedit.png` texture for the sky (a skysphere, x = lon, y = lat) and an `adisk.jpg` for the accretion disk (x = angle, y = radius).

 Texture sizes are irrelevant (these texture will never end up in the GPU).
 You can use your own texture names or formats by editing the source.

+Texture files are not needed if rendering with modes that don't use them.

 ## How to run

-Create the `tests` folder, if it doesn't exist yet.

 Write a .scene file.
 Examine the provided .scenes and model your file on them.